 - Advanced, 8-panel fitness computer that tracks time, 500m time, pulse, distance, strokes per minute, calories per hour and watts;

 - The USB connection, for online workout data tracking, or competing with other rowers;

 - Little maintenance required;

 - No HR chest strap.

 FDF Pacific Challenge AR Summary

-It is a great machine for full-body cardio training, stamina development, muscle toning, and weight loss.
+It is an excellent machine for full-body cardio training, stamina development, muscle toning, and weight loss.
 It’s not one of the most affordable rowers but does offer excellent value for the price.